ericrommel/python_test_automation_book/weeks/week04/week04.md

 ## 4.2.4 Encapsulation

 Encapsulation means keeping data (attributes) and the methods that work on that data together in one place (a class).
-It also helps control how the data is accessed and changed, protecting the internal details from outside interference.
+It helps control how the data is accessed and changed, protecting the internal details from outside interference.

-In `Python`, while there are no strict access modifiers (`public`, `protected`, and `private`) like in languages such as `Java` or `C++`, we use naming conventions to indicate the intended visibility of class attributes and methods.
+In `Python`, while there are no strict access modifiers (`public`, `protected`, or `private`) found in languages like `Java` or `C++`, we use naming conventions to indicate the intended visibility of class attributes and methods.

 ### Access Modifiers in `Python`

 - **Public Members:**
-  - Attributes and methods that are defined `without any leading underscore` are public by default.
+  - Attributes and methods that are defined **without any leading underscore** are public by default.
   - They can be accessed from outside the class without any restrictions.
 - **Protected Members:**
-  - Attributes and methods that start with a `single underscore` (`_`) are considered protected.
+  - Attributes and methods that start with a **single underscore** (`_`) are considered protected.
   - This indicates that they are intended for internal use within the class and its subclasses.
 While they can still be accessed from outside, it is discouraged.
 - **Private Members:**
-  - Attributes and methods that start with `double underscores` (`__`) are considered private.
+  - Attributes and methods that start with **double underscores** (`__`) are considered private.
   - They cannot be accessed directly from outside the class, as they are `name-mangled` to avoid naming conflicts in subclasses.

-**Note:** `Name mangling` is a process by which the interpreter changes the name of a variable in a way that makes it harder to create accidental collisions in subclasses.
+**Note:** `Name mangling` is a process where the interpreter changes the name of a private variable to make it harder to create accidental collisions in subclasses and less accessible from outside the class.

 ### Example